silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 Some of the bi-consonants have ascenders.
 These should ascend above the normal height of the Tifinagh consonants.

+This chart does not demonstrate all of the possible historical glyph variants.

 USV | 2D7F between characters | → | Glyph</br>(2D7F) | Glyph</br>(ZWJ)
 :----- | :--  | :-- | :-- | :--